2023 Best Value Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 Top 10 Best Health & Medical Administrative Services Bachelor's Degree Schools

-Our analysis found Franklin University to be the best value school for health & medical administrative services students who want to pursue a bachelor’s degree in Ohio.
-Franklin University is a medium-sized private not-for-profit school located in the large city of Columbus.
+Our 2023 rankings named Franklin University the best value school in Ohio for health & medical administrative services students working on their bachelor’s degree.
+Franklin University is a moderately-sized private not-for-profit school located in the city of Columbus.

 Franklin University undergraduate students pay an average of $9,577 in in-state tuition and fees each year.
 Health & Medical Administrative Services majors at Franklin University take out an average of $22,057 in student loans while working on their Bachelor's Degree.

-Read full report on Health & Medical Administrative Services at Franklin University
+Full Health & Medical Administrative Services at Franklin University Report

 The excellent bachelor’s degree programs at University of Cincinnati - Main Campus helped the school earn the #2 place on this year’s ranking of the best value health & medical administrative services schools in Ohio.
-UC is a fairly large public school located in the large city of Cincinnati.
+UC is a very large public school located in the city of Cincinnati.

-UC undergraduate students pay an average of $12,334 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UC are $12,334 per year.
 Health & Medical Administrative Services majors at UC take out an average of $24,554 in student loans while working on their Bachelor's Degree.

 Ohio State undergraduate students pay an average of $12,485 in in-state tuition and fees each year.

-Full Health & Medical Administrative Services at Ohio State University - Main Campus Report
+Read full report on Health & Medical Administrative Services at Ohio State University - Main Campus

-In-state tuition fees for undergraduate students at Herzing Akron are $12,750 per year.
+Herzing Akron undergraduate students pay an average of $12,750 in in-state tuition and fees each year.
 Health & Medical Administrative Services majors at Herzing Akron take out an average of $36,778 in student loans while working on their Bachelor's Degree.

 You’ll be in good company if you decide to attend Shawnee State University.
 It ranked #5 on our 2023 Best Value Health/Medical Admin Services Bachelor’s Degree Schools in Ohio list.
 Located in the fringe town of Portsmouth, Shawnee State University is a public college with a small student population.

-Mercy College of Ohio landed the #6 spot in the 2023 rankings for the best value bachelor’s degree health & medical administrative services programs.
+Mercy College of Ohio ranked #6 on this year’s Best Value Health/Medical Admin Services Bachelor’s Degree Schools in Ohio list.
 Mercy College is a small private not-for-profit school located in the large city of Toledo.

 The average tuition and fees for an in-state undergraduate at Mercy College are $18,850 a year.
 After completing their Bachelor's Degree, health & medical administrative services graduates from Mercy College carry an average student debtload of $23,915.